Consultation - Standards and guidance notes

 Conformance to the work health and safety standards for self-insured employers (WHS standards) is one of the critical means of satisfying Section 129(11)(e) of the Act, the Board Policy on Self-Insurance, and the Code of Conduct for Self-insurers.

-ReturnToWorkSA is currently undertaking a review of the WHS Standards and Guidelines.
-The aim of this review is to:
+ReturnToWorkSA has completed a review of the WHS Standards and Guidelines.
+The aim of this review was to:

 Providing feedback: